lino-framework/welfare/docs/specs/countries.rst

 =============

 ..
 How to test only this document:
-   $ python setup.py test -s tests.DocsTests.test_countries
+   $ python setup.py test -s tests.SpecsTests.test_countries

 .. contents::